SiteGround WordPress Hosting Review – Plus Which Hosting Plan To Choose?

-You can track how much of your resources, such as the inodes, you’re using through the cPanel interface of your account.
-Doing so is a good idea, because if you exceed your allowance your website will be taken offline until you’ve worked with SiteGround support to resolve whatever issue caused the consumption of resources.
-SiteGround will email you if you reach 90 percent of your total limit, but, because of the consequences of exceeding the limit, keeping an eye on your stats is recommended.
+You can track how much of your resources, such as the inodes, you’re using through your SiteGround account area.
+Doing so is a good idea because if you exceed your allowance your website could be taken offline until you’ve worked with SiteGround support to resolve whatever issue caused the consumption of resources.
+SiteGround will email you if you reach 90 percent of your total limit, but, because of the potential consequences of exceeding the limit, keeping an eye on your stats is recommended.

 WordPress Website Migration

-Another good reason to choose SiteGround is if you already have a self-hosted WordPress website you’d like to move, as the process of migrating a WordPress site to SiteGround from another host is very straightforward.
+Another good reason to choose SiteGround is, if you already have a self-hosted WordPress website you’d like to move, the process of migrating a WordPress site from another host is very straightforward.

 Migrating a WordPress website with the SiteGround plugin only involves a few straightforward steps, so everyone should be able to complete the process themselves.
-However, if you’d like the peace of mind that comes from knowing someone experienced has migrated your site for you and checked everything has been transferred correctly, the GoGeek plan may be more appealing.
+However, if you’d like the peace of mind that comes from knowing someone experienced has migrated your site for you and checked everything has been transferred correctly, the paid migration service might be more appealing.

 Automated WordPress Website Backups

 As mentioned earlier, the managed WordPress hosting plans from SiteGround include automatic daily website backups.
-Thanks to this, if something goes wrong with your site, you’ll have access to a full backup that’s no more than 24 hours old.
+So, if something goes wrong with your site, you’ll have access to a full backup that’s no more than 24 hours old.

 Thankfully, unlike some other web hosts, SiteGround don’t have a list of prohibited WordPress plugins.
-This means you’re free to install your own choice of WordPress backup plugin and create and restore backups on your own terms.
+This means you’re free to install your own choice of WordPress backup plugin, and create backups on your own terms.